barionleg/cesium.wiki.gs/Contributor's-Guide.md

 * To debug an individual test (spec), open the browser's debugger, e.g., Ctrl-Shift-I in Chrome, and click debug to the far right of the test.

+### Tests

 ![](debugJasmine.png)

 Then, to step into the test, step into `stepIntoThis()`

 ![](stepIntoThis.png)

+### Graphics

+* Keep your video card drivers up to date.
+[NVIDIA](http://www.nvidia.com/Download/index.aspx) | [AMD](http://support.amd.com/us/gpudownload/Pages/index.aspx).

 * Use [www.webglreport.com](http://www.webglreport.com) to see if WebGL is supported, and if so, what is exactly supported.
 For more goodness, including the ANGLE revision, browse to chrome://gpu-internals/ in Chrome.

-* Keep your video card drivers up to date.
-[NVIDIA](http://www.nvidia.com/Download/index.aspx) | [AMD](http://support.amd.com/us/gpudownload/Pages/index.aspx).

 * For WebGL debugging such as stepping through draw calls, viewing textures and vertex buffers, etc., use the [WebGL Inspector](http://benvanik.github.com/WebGL-Inspector/).